DiegoLopezInc/ITCS-6166_Group_8_Project/doc/README.md

 ---

 ### 3. Progress Summary
-This project has been scaled down to a 4-hour mini-implementation that focuses on the essential components of multicast optimization for financial exchanges.
+This project has been scaled down to a mini-implementation that focuses on the essential components of multicast optimization for financial exchanges.
 The simplified approach includes a 4-node topology in Mininet with a basic OpenFlow controller, two multicast implementations (basic and Jasper-inspired), and performance comparison measuring latency and Jain's Fairness Index.

 ---

 ### 4. Mini-Project Scope

 #### 1. Simplified Network Simulation
-- Create a **4-node topology** in Mininet (instead of 8-node)
+- Create a **4-node topology** in Mininet
 - Implement a basic OpenFlow controller with Ryu
-- Focus on a star topology (simpler than ring)
+- Focus on a star topology

 #### 2. Streamlined Multicast Implementation
-- Implement **only 2 multicast approaches** (instead of 3):
+- Implement **only 2 multicast approaches**:
   - Basic multicast (baseline)
   - Jasper-inspired fair multicast optimization